Peter Hosking (actor)

 Peter Hosking (born 19 December 1947) is an Australian actor and audiobook narrator.

 Education

-Hosking graduated from Royal Melbourne Institute of Technology Dip.
-Civil Engineering.
+Hosking graduated from Royal Melbourne Institute of Technology with a Diploma of Civil Engineering.

 Career

 Hosking started acting professionally at The Pram Factory in Melbourne in 1978.

 In 1996, Hosking received TDK Australian Audio Book Award for Home Before Dark.
-The same year, he starred in an episode of Halifax f.p.
+The same year, he starred in an episode of Halifax f.p..

 In 2002 he created Nu Country TV, a country music show on community tv station C31 Melbourne.
 He produced, filmed and edited this show for four years.
 The show is still running in 2017.